abdallahhamoury/data-structures-and-algorithms-/linkd-list/README.md

 ## Approach & Efficiency
-1-append takes new values as it new link list with new issue 2-insert before taking new values as it new linked list with new node 3- methods to insert a new node in linked list are discussed. ... to a node, and the new node is inserted after the given node
+1-append takes new values as it new link list with new issue 2-insert before taking new values as it new linked list with new node 3-methods to insert a new node in linked list are discussed. ... to a node, and the new node is inserted after the given node

 -------------------------------------------------------------------------------------------------------------------------